 - Taper down your meals starting with breakfast being the largest or most calorie dense and tapering down by dinner.
 You may hear me talk about “lean and green” for dinner.
 That was the #1 rule I learned on the show.
 Stay away from any starches at dinner (unless you have an early morning lifting session or run that you need the fuel for the next morning.)

-- Cut out things like animal dairy (switch to unsweetened almond milk), too much red meat (keep it lean if you do eat it occasionally), and processed carbs (switch to things like sweet potatoes and quinoa.)
+- Cut out things like animal dairy (switch to unsweetened almond milk or coconut milk), too much red meat (keep it lean if you do eat it occasionally), and processed carbs (switch to things like sweet potatoes and quinoa.)